-Personal, social, health and economic education (PSHE) is delivered in the following ways:
+Wellbeing (PSHE) is delivered in the following ways:

 - In Years 7 to 11, there is a formal programme delivered in a single 35-minute lesson each week by a single teacher over the course of a year.
-The programme of study for each year group is devised and revised by the Head of PSHE. - Students in the Sixth Form have a double period per fortnight (called 'the Special') in which lectures are delivered on a wide range of contemporary topics, usually from external providers, often echoing earlier elements of the PSHE syllabus.
+The programme of study for each year group is devised and revised by the Director of Wellbeing & Futures. - Students in the Sixth Form have a double period per fortnight (called 'the Special') in which lectures are delivered on a wide range of contemporary topics, usually from external providers, often echoing earlier elements of the Wellbeing (PSHE) & Futures syllabi.
 Examples include substance abuse, disability awareness and mental health.
-These issues are followed up in small group discussions during tutor time. - Particular PSHE topics form part of the assembly programme each term; those leading the weekly religious assemblies also frequently deal with relevant topics. - Teachers are encouraged to deal with such issues in academic subjects as they arise and are highlighted in schemes of work (e.g. emotional responses discussed in the study of English Literature; social issues in Geography and Science, for example). - Religious Studies, which is compulsory in Years 7 to 10, plays a crucial role in exploring PSHE topics.
+These issues are followed up in small group discussions during tutor time and Wellbeing (PSHE) & Futures lessons. - Particular Wellbeing (PSHE) topics form part of the assembly programme each term; those leading the weekly spiritual assemblies also frequently deal with relevant topics. - Teachers are encouraged to deal with such issues in academic subjects as they arise and are highlighted in schemes of work (e.g., emotional responses discussed in the study of English Literature; social issues in Geography and Science, for example). - Religious Studies, which is compulsory in Years 7 to 10, plays a crucial role in exploring Wellbeing (PSHE) topics.